voteliquid/blog/_posts/2017-10-27-liquid-democracy-is-not-direct-democracy.md

 **And now we get into a similar problem**: many voters don't really know the candidates more than headlines and 30 second TV ads.

 But of course some people *do* take the time to research the candidates and stay on top of the issues.

-And even if a voter isn't engaged, they probably have some idea who is.
+And even if a voter isn't engaged themselves, they probably have some idea who is.
 That's the key.

 If we ask millions of people every other year to pick between Candidate A and Candidate B, both of whom are probably strangers to them, how likely are we to get the best leaders?